Smart Snacks in School

 Webinars and Presentations

-Smart Snacks and School Wellness Policy Webinar - Held as part of the School Nutrition monthly webinar series on April 26th, 2016 that provided an overview of Smart Snacks and Wellness Policy requirements.
+- Smart Snacks in School Webinar - Held as part of the school nutrition monthly News to Know webinar series that provided an overview of requirements when selling food and beverages to students.

 Smart Snack Recipes